 When including viscous effects the additional force may work with or against other forces, such as those due to pressure variations or body forces such as gravity.
 Interestingly the inclusion of viscous forces requires a model that depends on the properties of the fluid.
 This model relates how friction is measured within a moving, deforming fluid.
 It is not a universal law, say like conservation of mass or energy, it is mostly an empirical relationship that has been shown to be valid for a wide range of fluids and conditions.
 However, one can expect exceptions to this for some "exotic" fluids.
 We introduce the viscosity as a property of the fluid which defines the needed viscous force that results in a specified fluid deformation rate.
 This type of model is based on the work in the 1900s by Navier and Stokes who, separately, developed a brilliant formulation to account for viscous effects.
-This formulation of forces, or stresses, acting within the fluid flow field.
+This formulation is developed from the Cauchy equation which itself includes viscous effects in an overall identification of forces, or stresses, acting within the fluid flow field.
 The model allows the evaluation of stress terms based on deformation experienced by the fluid caused by viscous forces.
 In our applications we will restrict analyses to incompressible, constant property flows to be able to assess the contributions of the various terms.
 This has wide reaching applications, but does not delve into the realm of gas dynamics which combines certain equations of states with the conservation of mass, momentum and energy to evaluate compressible flows.